LxMat/dinnerplanner-html/README.md

 **Lab 3** (uses index-Lab3.html and appLab2.js)
  - can search for food
- - uses a loading image when searching
+ - displays a loading image when searching